Not all mothers identify strongly with motherhood, just as not all mothers give the birth of their child much thought

-Some births are traumatic: scary life or death situations in which the woman or her baby’s life are in danger.
-However, a birth doesn’t have to be a medical life-threatening emergency in order to be traumatic — many factors and each woman’s unique lens will make it out to be the experience it is for each.
+Some births are traumatic: scary life or death situations in which the woman's or her baby’s life are in danger.
+However, birth doesn’t have to be a medical life-threatening emergency in order to be traumatic — many factors and each woman’s unique lens will make it out to be the experience it is for each.

 Obstetric violence is a term coming to light recently, and it encompasses a number of human rights violations women can encounter during pregnancy, delivery, and postpartum.
 It is considered an intersection between violence against women and institutionalized violence, and it manifests in a number of ways: